breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 Lo and behold, the key idea behind knowledge graphs is our old friend, types.
 Knowledge graphs are multi-relational graphs whose nodes and edges possess a type.
 Two entities can be related by multiple types, and each type can relate many pairs of entities.
 We can index an entity based on its type for knowledge retrieval, and use types to reason about compound queries, e.g. "Which `company` has a direct `flight` from a `port city` to a `capital city`?", which would otherwise be difficult to model explicitly without a type system.

-# Graphs, inductively
+# Induction introduction!

 One thing that always fascinated me is the idea of inductively defined languages, also known as recursive, or structural induction.
+If you are already comfortable with induction, feel free to skim or skip to the next section.

+## Regular languages

 Consider a very simple language which accepts strings of the form `0`, `1`, `100`, `101`, `1001`, `1010`, et cetera, but rejects `011`, `110`, `1011`, or any string containing `11`.
 The `→` symbol indicates a "production".
 The `|` symbol, which we read as "or", is just a shorthand for defining multiple productions on a single line:

 ```
 true → 1